Photo Safari - Winter Tour Options

 Sunrise

-Horseshoe Park Sunrise - If your looking for rippling ice to reflect the morning color then Horseshoe Park is your place.
-The Mummy Range gets the best morning light all winter and this is a quick and easy set of locations to get to.
+Deer Mountain Overlook Sunrise - If your looking for an easy set up but a great landscape Deer Mountain Overlook is your place.
+The Mummy Range and part of the Front Range gets the best morning light all winter and this is a quick and easy set of locations to get to.
 Sunrise happens fast so you want to prepare your location as the exposed ice changes from week to week.
-The start time required is 35 minutes before sunrise.
+From this same roadside spot we can shoot part of the Mummy Range as well as Longs Peak which gets good morning light with good weather.
+The start time required is 30 minutes before sunrise.

 Moraine Park Sunrise - Moraine Park offers a great view of the mountains with the Big Thompson River running through a grassy meadow.
 This shot is best March 1st and later.
 This is a drive up location which requires a start of 30 minutes before sunrise.
 From there we can hit a variety of landscape locations or search for wildlife.
 We can also strap on the snowshoes and head into the mountains for post sunrise landscapes.

-Dream Lake Snowshoe Sunrise and Ice Abstract Combo (3.5 or 6 hour tour) Easy to Medium Hike - Sunrise at Dream Lake is one of the best 1 mile hike photo spots in the park, and it produces some fantastic photos.
+Dream Lake Snowshoe Sunrise and Ice Abstract Combo (3.5 or 6 hour tour) Easy to Medium Hike - Sunrise at Dream Lake is one of the best 1 mile hike photo spots in the park, and it produces some fantastic photos but it is extremely dependent on good winter weather which is much more rare.
 This tour requires a start of 1 hour and 30 minutes before sunrise.
 It is an easy snowshoe hike for fit individuals, medium difficulty for folks from lower elevations and are not as active.
-After sunrise we can head out onto the ice and shot Ice Abstracts of the world famous ice on Dream Lake.
+Keep in mind we will be standing still for a good while in likely high winds and wind chills around zero degrees so be sure to dress very warm.
+By Mid December after sunrise we can head out onto the ice and shot Ice Abstracts of the world famous ice on Dream Lake.
 In the 6 hour option we will continue up to Emerald Lake which offers even more great mountain views and some great ice.
 On the way down hill we can stop at Nymph Lake for landscapes and Bear Lake which has some great ice sickles.

 Winter Macros